QNilsson/Graphql/README.md

     });
 ```

-### At least 2 Mutation resolvers allowing users to create, update, or upsert an item
+### At least 2 Mutation resolvers allowing users to create, update, or upsert an item :white_check_mark:

 ```javascript
 //createRecipe mutation